SheffeyG/CheatDeck/README.md

 CheatDeck is a [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader) plugin to make it more conveniently to use cheat or trainer and manage launch options on your Steam Deck.

+## Nightly Release Download
+You can download the latest nightly build of CheatDeck from the [following link](https://nightly.link/SheffeyG/CheatDeck/workflows/dev-build/main/CheatDeck.zip) and installing as ZIP in Decky Loader, or by directly installing from URL using `https://nightly.link/SheffeyG/CheatDeck/workflows/dev-build/main/CheatDeck.zip` in Decky Loader.

 ## Usage
 1. Enable the developer mode at Steam system settings.
 2. Download the cheat or trainer you need in your Steam Deck.